Summerville Bankruptcy Attorney

 For most cases, the automatic stay will remain in effect through the entirety of the bankruptcy proceedings, providing you time to develop an action plan.
 Your Summerville bankruptcy attorney can discuss your options with you and then figure out which is best for your situation.

-There are two bankruptcy types individuals may file: Chapter 7 and Chapter 13.
+There are two bankruptcy types individuals may file: Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.
 Both of these can provide you with debt relief, but they apply under different circumstances.
-A Summerville bankruptcy attorney can review you circumstances, as well as help you determine the best course of action for you.
+A Summerville bankruptcy attorney can review your circumstances, as well as help you determine the best course of action for you.

 Chapter 7 is a liquidation bankruptcy for both individuals and businesses.
 It provides you with a “fresh start” by eliminating most debts, usually the unsecured debt, such as credit card or medical debt.
 Chapter 7 requires you to provide a list of your property.
 Your nonexempt property may be liquidated to pay your creditors.
 There are certain types of debts that Chapter 7 cannot eliminate, such as mortgages, car or student loans and tax debt.